mchaput/whoosh/docs/source/threads.rst

 thread/process, it will raise ``whoosh.store.LockError``.

-In a multi-threaded or multi-process environment your code needs to be aware than opening a writer may raise this exception if a writer is already open.
+In a multi-threaded or multi-process environment your code needs to be aware that opening a writer may raise this exception if a writer is already open.
 Whoosh includes a couple of example implementations (:class:`whoosh.writing.AsyncWriter` and :class:`whoosh.writing.BufferedWriter`) of ways to work around the write lock.